-the ME/CFS proteomes, as were the levels of multiple SLC25 transporters in the inner mitochondrial membrane (Figure S6).
-Such supporting transport pathways contribute to the so-called "proton leak", which refers to depletion of the PMF by mitochondrial transport processes other than ATP synthesis by Complex V. The proton leak was significantly elevated as a proportion of the basal metabolic rate (Figure 3E) in ME/CFS lymphoblasts when compared with controls.
+The compensatory elevation of expression and uncoupled activity of mitochondrial respiratory complexes shown by our data suggests that ME/CFS mitochondria should exhibit increased capacity for proton motive force (PMF)-driven transport processes in the mitochondrial membrane that support and maintain mitochondrial biogenesis and function.
+For example, the levels of key proteins in the mitochondrial protein import complexes were elevated in the ME/CFS proteomes, as were the levels of multiple SLC25 transporters in the inner mitochondrial membrane (Figure S8).
+Such supporting transport pathways contribute to the so-called "proton leak", which refers to depletion of the PMF by mitochondrial transport processes other than ATP synthesis by Complex V. As expected, the proton leak was significantly elevated as a proportion of the basal metabolic rate (Figure 3D, Figure S5 Panel 2D) in ME/CFS lymphoblasts when compared with controls.
+This result also confirms that Complex V in these ME/CFS cells is operating at a lower coupling efficiency, consuming relatively less of the mitochondrial respiratory O2 consumption while the proton leak consumes more.

-The foregoing data indicates that mitochondrial respiratory capacity in ME/CFS lymphoblasts is upregulated, presumably in response to inefficient ATP synthesis.
-This is coupled with increased depletion of energy by transport processes which we hypothesized would include those that provide oxidizable substrates to the mitochondria.
+The foregoing data shows that mitochondrial respiratory capacity in ME/CFS lymphoblasts is upregulated, perhaps in response to inefficient ATP synthesis by Complex V. This is coupled with increased depletion of energy by transport processes which we hypothesized would include those that provide oxidizable substrates to the mitochondria.
 We therefore expect the rates of nonmitochondrial catabolic processes that provide these substrates also to be increased.
-Our data supports such a shift in metabolism as the "nonmitochondrial" OCR, an indicator of catabolic rate, was significantly elevated in ME/CFS lymphoblasts (Figure 3E).
+Our data supports such a possible shift in metabolism as the "nonmitochondrial" OCR, an indicator of catabolic rate, was significantly elevated in ME/CFS lymphoblasts (Figure 3D, Figure S5 Panel 2D).